-A narcissist has no grey area, to them, it’s either good or bad, there is no room for mistakes or errors in judgment; to them, it is all or nothing.
-They can only see things as either good or bad, as they themselves must be perfect, they place all blame onto others for situations or problems they might have caused, without cognitive reflection they can not look back to see what might have led up to a bad situation and without empathy they can not see how someone else might be feeling, most have a cognitive understanding of empathy so they can think how they feel.
+A narcissist has no grey area; to them, it’s either good or bad, and there is no room for mistakes or errors in judgment; to them, it is all or nothing.
+They can only see things as either good or bad, as they themselves must be perfect.
+They place all blame onto others for situations or problems they might have caused.
+Without cognitive reflection, they can not look back to see what might have led up to a bad situation and without empathy, they can not see how someone else might be feeling.
+Most have a cognitive understanding of empathy, so they can think about how they feel.
 They use cognitive empathy to guilt-trip those around them into doing what the narcissist wants.
-Yet, can simply not put themselves into someone else’s shoes, to feel or care how they are making someone feel.
+Yet, they can simply not put themselves into someone else’s shoes to feel or care how they are making someone feel.

 4. Jumping to conclusions.

-So where your instincts might be trying to tell you something, instead of jumping to a conclusion, you go and discuss it with them, and your instincts are most likely correct.
-However, they will not validate your feelings as real as they are the narcissist has made their minds up that, in fact, to the narcissist, you are “Insecure.” to distract you from the truth.
+So, where your instincts might be trying to tell you something, instead of jumping to a conclusion, you go and discuss it with them, and your instincts are most likely correct.
+However, narcissists will not validate your feelings as real as they are; the narcissist has made their minds up that, in fact, to the narcissist, you are “Insecure, too sensitive, jealous, overreacting, crazy, obsessed.” to distract you from the truth.
 When actually, it’s their behaviour that they’re hiding from you, making you feel this way, yet as you’ve not made a conclusion, not got evidence, hoping they’re faithful as they future faked and falsely promised with their added false apology, that they wouldn’t do it again.
-You are most often left questioning yourself, as to whether you are indeed insecure?
+You are most often left questioning yourself as to whether you are indeed insecure?
 If you are pushing them away?
-When in fact a good person would listen to you and work it out together, always trust your instincts even when you are unsure as to what they are telling you as most often they are right.
+When in fact, a reasonable person would listen to you and work it out together, always trust your instincts even when you are unsure as to what they are telling you, as most often they are right.

-The narcissist catastrophises by minimising or denying their negative or bad behaviour, distracting us away from it and magnifying anything that goes well to get you to focus on their right side.
-They minimise anything you do good, and they magnify anything you do that they perceive as wrong, and once they’ve made their minds up, that is their truth, and nothing you can say will shift this.
+The narcissist catastrophises by minimising or denying their negative or bad behaviour, distracting us away from it and magnifying anything they do well to get us to focus on their good side.
+They minimise anything we do good, or they take the credit, while they magnify anything we do that they perceive as wrong, and once they’ve made their minds up, that is their truth, and nothing you can say will shift this.

-The oxygen mask on the plane, yes it seems selfish putting it on yourself first.
+The oxygen mask on the plane, yes, it seems selfish putting it on yourself first.
 If you put it on the wrong person first, they will then leave you to it, put it on the right person first, your oxygen levels might run too low, but they would help you, put it on yourself first.
-You will be able to run at your best to help others, even those who don’t deserve or appreciate the help, Boundaries are a must, knowing when to say yes, and when to say no, if by you saying yes to someone else means you’re saying no to you, it needs to be a no to that other person, compromise yes, if it’s all their way, you have every right to turn around and go your way.
+You will be able to run at your best to help others, even those who don’t deserve or appreciate the help; boundaries are a must, as knowing when to say yes, and when to say no. If by you saying yes to someone else means you’re saying no to you, it needs to be a no to that other person.
+Compromise, yes, if it’s all their way, you have every right to turn around and go your way.

 7. The blame game.

-With all the manipulative blame-shifting tactics, we go the other way and start to blame ourselves for everything, when in reality not everything is our responsibility or our fault, with their Triangulation and silent treatment, we start to look at ourselves to see what we’ve done wrong and how we could be better.
-This is good news, as this means you have the ability to reflect, to look at past mistakes, learn from them, grow from them, and changes them, the biggest lessons here is to learn who we are, to learn the behaviour we will and will not accept from those around us, learn our own worth, learning to let go of those who only seek to Steal our joy and no longer looking always to blame ourselves, taking responsibility for what mistakes we have made, and passing those we did not back to the rightful owner.
+With all the manipulative blame-shifting tactics, we go the other way and start to blame ourselves for everything, when in reality, not everything is our responsibility or our fault; with their Triangulation and silent treatment, we begin to look at ourselves to see what we’ve done wrong and how we could be better.
+This is good news, as this means you have the ability to reflect, to look at past mistakes, learn from them, grow from them, and changes them; the biggest lessons here are to learn who we are, to learn the behaviour we will and will not accept from those around us, learn our own worth, learning to let go of those who only seek to Steal our joy and no longer looking always to blame ourselves, taking responsibility for what mistakes we have made, and passing those we did not back to the rightful owner.
 Self-awareness is vital.

-Those on the disorder blame all others for anything that is wrong with their own lives, meaning they are unable or unaware of what actions they’ve taken towards others, the mistakes they have made, so they can not make changes as to who they are as they simply do not see themselves as the problem.
+Those with the disorder blame all others for anything that is wrong with their own lives, meaning they are unable or unaware of what actions they’ve taken towards others and the mistakes they have made, so they can not make changes as to who they are as they simply do not see themselves as the problem.

-With us, as we are slowly Manipulated into their negative ways of thinking, it infects our mind. with their gaslighting, projection, blame-shifting, arguments, silent treatments and the rest, we are led to believe it’s us that needs to change, our minds are led to believe this is true, as they often offer intermittent times where they offer that reinforcement and they play nice, and magnify something we did to deserve them being nice to us, so we are left changing who we are time and time again to attract their nice side and walking on eggshells to avoid their nasty side.
-In truth, they have a disorder it’s who they are, you did nothing to cause it, there’s nothing you can do to change it, and there’s nothing you can do to control it, you can, however, learn who they are, what and why they do what they do, and learn how to handle them, why you don’t need to defend yourself to them, why you don’t need to change for them, no one deserves this treatment, you did nothing wrong, trying to help others is good, just help those who are willing to be helped and leave those who only want to bring you down.
+With us, as we are slowly Manipulated into their negative ways of thinking, it infects our minds.
+With their gaslighting, projection, blame-shifting, arguments, silent treatments and the rest, we are led to believe it’s us that needs to change.
+Our minds are led to believe this is true, as narcissists often offer intermittent times where they offer that reinforcement and they play nice, and magnify something we did to deserve them being nice to us, so we are left changing who we are time and time again to attract their nice side and walking on eggshells to avoid their nasty side.
+In truth, they have a disorder; it’s who they are.
+You did nothing to cause it, there’s nothing you can do to change it, and there’s nothing you can do to control it; you can, however, learn who they are, what and why they do what they do, and learn how to handle them, why you don’t need to defend yourself to them, why you don’t need to change for them, no one deserves this treatment, you did nothing wrong, trying to help others is good, just help those who are willing to be helped and leave those who only want to bring you down.

 9. Personalisation.
-With someone on the narcissist personality disorder spectrum, they feel entitled, so to them it’s all about them, in one way they have got something right here, as we should all make sure that we are good within ourselves, there is a difference between a narcissists all about me and self-care, they are in it to win it at all costs, they are most often not interested in what happens to those around them, so long as all their needs are being met, if they believe being nice to someone will meet their needs, they will be nice, if they think being nasty will meet their needs they will be nasty, in reality, it’s about giving to ourselves, then giving to others, if you have £10.00.
-You need to buy your children food, yet your friends are really struggling, you don’t provide them with the £10.00 while you and your children go hungry, people need to look after themselves, yet if you have more money coming in the next day, so you can split it if you have enough with £5 give them £5.
-Or if you have plenty and you’re good you might invite them for dinner, provide them with food, provide them with cash, until they are on their feet again.
+With someone on the narcissist personality disorder spectrum, they feel entitled, so to them; it’s all about them; in one way, they have got something right here, as we should all make sure that we are good within ourselves.
+There is a difference between being a narcissist all about me and self-care.
+They are in it to win it at all costs.
+They are most often not interested in what happens to those around them so long as all their needs are being met.
+If they believe being nice to someone will meet their needs, they will be nice.
+If they think being nasty will meet their needs, they will be nasty.
+In reality, it’s about giving to ourselves, then giving to others, if you have £10.00.
+You need to buy your children food, yet your friends are really struggling.
+You don’t provide them with the £10.00 while you and your children go hungry, people need to look after themselves, yet if you have more money coming in the next day, so you can split it if you have enough with £5 give them £5.
+Or if you have plenty of food in and you’re good, you might invite them for dinner, provide them with food, provide them with cash until they are on their feet again.
 Then they help you out in times of need great.
 If they leave you to struggle in times of need when they could help, they are not the people for you.
-A narcissist is all about self so that you could be struggling financially.
+A narcissist is all about self, so that you could be struggling financially.
 Yet, they will take your money and happily spend it.
 Some will even have their own as well as take yours when you ask for it back.
 They will dent all knowledge, blame you, pity play or cause an argument.